Skip to main content

 Unless the payment instructions say otherwise, the VCN will be charged on guest checkout or at the time of reservation for prepaid cards.

-Why would the VCN be declined?
+Why would the virtual card be declined?

-In many cases, a charge would be declined if the VCN was authorized at the time of check-in.
+In many cases, a charge would be declined if the virtual card was authorized at the time of check-in.
 If this happens, the transaction can be processed by using the pre-authorization code that was given at the time of check-in.
 If you did not keep a record, you can contact the travel company’s support team.

 Note that your system may already store the authorization code.
 You can refer to your system’s reference manual for more information on how it processes authorizations and transactions.